therealaleks/shopifyBackendChallenge/README.md

 ### A few things...

 1. The reason I chose such an elaborate setup for such a seemingly simple app is because I realized that I could eventually use this as a replacement for Google images.
 It would allow for me to have better control over my own pictures, as well as a bigger storage space.
-As such, I built this setup with the intent to continue development past the scope of this internship application.
+Basically I built it so I coudl keep working on it.

 2. I built a multi-label neural network classifier for this app's image content recognition feature (it was more fun than just getting one off the internet).
 However, I grossly overestimated the capabilities of my computer when it came to training.
 Had to severely downsize just about everything.
 Even then, the performance is quite poor: 60% accuracy on 13 labels.
 13 different classifiers, each handling one label, trained on specialized datasets, would likely yield far better results, but that's not really scallable.
 So, I kept the single model setup.
 I'm confident that, given time to obtain more computing power, I will enventually get it to where my overconfidence first thought it would go (decent accuracy at 600 labels).